sincerelyyyash/omni-backend/apps/memory-engine/README.md

 ## Overview

-The Memory Engine is the core storage and retrieval system for the Everything Backend.
+The Memory Engine is the core storage and retrieval system for the Omni Backend.
 It provides:
 - Semantic memory storage with vector embeddings
 - Fact-first architecture for richer recall
 - RAG (Retrieval-Augmented Generation) capabilities